Table of Contents

 Collaborating means working together to find a win-win solution.
 It takes time and effort but it gives the best results when both people want to solve the problem fully.
 This style builds trust and strengthens relationships.

-Two departments planning together to avoid future issues
+b) Two departments are planning together to avoid future issues

 5) Competing